paradigmxyz/reth/docs/crates/stages.md

 The "r" is the x-coordinate of a point on the elliptic curve that is calculated as part of the signature process.
 The "s" is the s-value that is calculated during the signature process.
 It is derived from the private key and the message being signed.
 Lastly, the "v" is the "recovery value" that is used to recover the public key from the signature, which is derived from the signature and the message that was signed.
 Together, the "r", "s", and "v" values make up an ECDSA signature, and they are used to verify the authenticity of the signed transaction.

 Once the transaction signer has been recovered, the signer is then added to the database.
-This process is repeated for every transaction that was retrieved, and similarly to previous stages, `Ok(ExecOutput { stage_progress: max_block_num, done: true, reached_tip: true })` is returned to signal a successful completion of the stage.
+This process is repeated for every transaction that was retrieved, and similarly to previous stages, `Ok(ExecOutput { stage_progress, done: true })` is returned to signal a successful completion of the stage.

 <br>